BRAMHOTRIPARIDA/Movies-Rating-Prediction---Rotten-Tomatoes/README.md

 -----------------------------
 Steps :

-  Predicting 'review_type' using 'review_content' feature and CountVectorizer tool, CountVectorizer is used to transform a 'review_content' into a vector on the basis of the frequency (count) of each word that occurs in the entire text
+  Predicted 'review_type' using 'review_content' feature and CountVectorizer tool, CountVectorizer is used to transform a 'review_content' into a vector on the basis of the frequency (count) of each word that occurs in the entire text

-  Predict 'review_type' for movies in train data :
+  Predicted 'review_type' for movies in train data :
     Random Forest Classifier: Default,
     Weighted Random Forest Classifier